Wednesday, January 8, 2025

 "LMLK" means "to Molech" in 2 Kings 23:10 (Interlinear):

-Psalm 84:11 states that "the LORD God (Yahavah Elohim) is a sun and a shield," (Interlinear):
+Psalm 84:11 states that "the LORD God (Yhvh Elohim/Ieue 'leim) is a sun and a shield," (Interlinear):

 The bullae/seals of Isaiah and the Judahite King Hezekiah were discovered at the Temple Mount (old Jewish 2nd temple) (Ngo, 2018, para.
 1-3) (Shuster, 2018, para.
 2).
 On Hezekiah's bulla/seal, the symbol of "a two-winged sun disk flanked by ankh symbols" are shown (Ngo, 2018, para.
 3) (Shuster, 2018).